 Shows comparatively poor commitment to responsible business practices.
-There is evidence that Eli Lilly sets individual-level targets evidence that Eli Lilly sets individual-level targets for sales agents, but the company does not disclose, publicly or otherwise, if incentives are solely based on sales volume.
+There is evidence that Eli Lilly sets individual-level targets for sales agents, but the company does not disclose, publicly or otherwise, if incentives are solely based on sales volume.
 Additionally, it has a statement on payments to healthcare professionals but does not offer evidence of a public policy that commits to ensuring ethical interactions with healthcare professionals that aligns with the standards set by the Index.
 Further, it only publicly discloses information on transfers of value to healthcare professionals in countries in scope if required by law or local regulation.

 Has robust set of controls to promote ethical conduct and mitigate risk to ensure that governance efforts are not undermined by non-compliant or corrupt activities.
 Eli Lilly performs strongly in this respect.
 It has policies to mitigate non-compliance risks, including processes to ensure third-party compliance with company standards, fraud-specific risk assessments and region or country risk-based assessments.
-Eli Lilly lacks a framework, but its code of business conduct guides ethical employee decision-making.
+Eli Lilly has a code of business conduct that guides ethical employee decision-making.
 No breaches in countries in scope were found in the period of analysis.

-Eli Lilly does not publicly share any support for the Doha Declaration on TRIPS and Public
+Eli Lilly does not publicly share any support for the Doha Declaration on TRIPS and Public Health.

-Health.
 It has a publicly available policy on intellectual property, but it does not align with principles embodied in the Declaration.